spockele/thesis_code/README.md

 ---
 ### Requirements
 - [Python](https://www.python.org/) [3.10.10](https://www.python.org/downloads/release/python-31010/)
-- Required external modules in *./python_310_reqs*
+- Required modules can be installed through:
 ```
 pip install -r python_310_reqs
 ```

-### Structure
+### Code Structure
 - *main.py*
-  - ~~Runs the auralisation tool~~ A mess at this point
+  - ~~Runs the auralisation tool~~ A mess, at this point :(

+- *propagation_model.py*
+  - Module containing the *ray-tracing / Gaussian beam*  sound propagation model.

 - *helper_functions/*
-  - Contains all functions required by the main code:
+  - Package containing all functions required by the main code, but not directly related to the main code:

 > - *coordinate_systems.py*
->   - Definitions of the used coordinate systems
+>   - Definitions of the used coordinate systems.
 > - *data_structures.py*
->   - Definitions of special datastructures to be used
+>   - Definitions of special datastructures to be used.
+> - *funcs.py*
+>   - Fun little module with homeless functions and the list of constants.
 > - *hrtf.py*
->   - Definition of the MIT measured HRTF function
+>   - Definition of the MIT measured HRTF function.
 > - *in_out.py*
->   - Specialised I/O functions for data files used in this code
+>   - Specialised I/O functions for data files used in this code.
 > - *isa.py*
->   - Definition of the ISO standard atmosphere (*ISO 2533-1975*)
+>   - Definition of the ISO standard atmosphere (*ISO 2533-1975*).
 > - *data/*
->   - Folder with all data files used by the helper functions
+>   - Folder with all data files used by the helper functions.

 - *hawc2_out/*
-  - Contains the HAWC2 output files used for the report
+  - Contains the HAWC2 output files used for the report.

 - *plots/*
-  - Plots generated from the helper functions for the report
+  - Plots generated from the helper functions for the report.